jonburdon/windy-millers-bakery/README.md

  ## <a name="data-stucture"></a> ## Data Structure:

  #### <a name="rationale"></a> Rationale

+One main for the project for the developer was to keep the projects simple and work to find the minimum level fo complexity needed to deliver a result.
+For this reason, each data field in the recipe collection is a single string field.
+This meant the form to dict methof could be used to send data straight from the form to the database rather that manipulating the form data programatically before submitting it.

  #### <a name="database-overview"></a> Database Overview

+The data is organised on Mongo db in three collections: Recipes, Categories and Utensils.

+Consideration was given to adding individual ingredients and separate steps in the recipe method as array items within a custom field in the recipe collection.
+Ingredient quantities were also considered.
+This feature could be added in a future release.

+Consideration was given to other collections such as 'Regions of the World,' or 'Difficulty.'
+Two types of Bread exist as separate categories - Sourdough and Bread.
+And improved data structure might use a hierarchy of categories so that Soughdough and Yeast Breads exists as sub categories within the main 'Bread' category.
+This feature could be added in a future release.

  #### <a name="collections"></a> Collections

+The Recipes collectioncontains string variables relevant to a single recipe.
+The category field is used to match the document with that name in the categories collection.
+There is a data field for utensils and a separate field for featured utensils.
+This field is matched to the document of the same name in the utensils collection.

+The Utensils collection contains documents for individual 'featured utensils' which can be selected as fields and referenced by name in the 'featured- utensil' field in recipes collection.

  #### <a name="db-fields"></a> DB Fields

+##### Recipes Collection

+##### Categories Collection

+##### Utensils Collection